RBVT/arduino/README.md

 # arduino-dev
-arduino lab automation and control project.
+arduino automations and controls .